MVS & SM Master's Admissions

 Application Fee Waiver Criteria:

-You have a record of high academic achievement (send unofficial transcript)
+- You have a record of high academic achievement (send unofficial transcript) and

-- Come from an educational, cultural or geographic background that is underrepresented in a graduate study in your discipline in the United States or at the University of Michigan;
+- Come from an educational, cultural or geographic background that is underrepresented in a graduate study;

 - Have demonstrated a commitment to diversity in the academic, professional, or civic realm through your work experience, volunteer engagement, or leadership of student or community organizations.
 By diversity, we mean efforts to reduce social, educational or economic disparities based on race, ethnicity or gender, or to improve race relations in the U.S.;